 Once you have a nice hot grill, arrange your pork belly strips along your grill and grill until both sides are sizzling and well browned.
 This should take around 2 minutes per side.

-There you have it.
-My simple, delicious and surprisingly easy smoked pork belly.
-If you can resist the delicious smell I highly recommend using the twice cooked method for this recipe.
+There you have it, my simple, delicious and surprisingly easy smoked pork belly.
+I highly recommend using the twice cooked method for this recipe.
 It's well worth waiting that extra little bit of time for.
-The pork belly becomes tender, juicy and bursting with flavour.

 Do you have a similar smoked pork belly recipe?
 I would love to hear from you in the comments below!